Transocean Ltd. research snapshot

 DimensionConclusionConfidence

-MoatThe moat comes from fleet scale (one of the largest high-spec floater fleets globally), deepwater operational expertise, long-term customer relationships with major energy companies, and barriers to entry in ultra-deepwater rig construction.
+MoatThe moat comes from fleet scale as one of the highest specification floater fleets in the world, deepwater operational expertise, long-term customer relationships with majors and national oil companies, and high barriers to entry in ultra-deepwater rig construction.
 It is weaker because rigs can be idled and dayrates collapse in downturns.Medium

-Financial trendTTM revenue is about $4.05 billion but GAAP TTM net income is deeply negative at -$2.76 billion due to large impairment and non-cash charges.
-Free cash flow was positive at $1.09 billion TTM.
-Q1 2026 revenue was $1.08 billion with a GAAP net loss of $28 million.Medium
+Financial trendTTM revenue is about $4.14 billion, up 12.9%, but GAAP TTM net income remains deeply negative at about -$2.8 billion due to large impairment and non-cash charges.
+Free cash flow was about $796 million TTM at a 19.2% margin.
+Q1 2026 net income was $71 million with adjusted EBITDA of $440 million.Medium

-Risk levelRisk is elevated because of GAAP losses, high enterprise value relative to market cap (net debt about $4.9 billion), pending Valaris acquisition regulatory risk, dayrate and utilization volatility, oil price exposure, and the cyclical nature of offshore drilling.High
+Risk levelRisk is elevated because of GAAP losses, high short interest near 21.7% of shares outstanding, net debt of about $4.9 billion, the pending Valaris acquisition under a U.S. DOJ second request, dayrate and utilization volatility, oil price exposure, and the cyclical nature of offshore drilling.High

-Investment certaintyThe investment case needs a clearer view on Valaris deal completion, pro-forma balance sheet strength, dayrate trends, fleet utilization through 2027, and whether free cash flow can reduce the debt burden.Medium-low
+Investment certaintyThe investment case needs clearer visibility on Valaris deal completion, pro-forma balance sheet strength, dayrate and utilization trends through 2027, and whether free cash flow can continue reducing the debt burden despite high short interest and GAAP losses.Medium-low

 RIG AI stock forecast